Building link campaigns that top-tier journalists LOVE for a brand that NO-ONE’s heard of or likes

 The blog post campaign with stock video footage which generated 169 links

 Whilst working at my previous agency, I worked with a client SpaSeekers who sold spa trips and deals across the country.
 We came up with an idea of “The Dream Summer job” where we were on the hunt for someone to become our official spa-ologist and get paid to test out hot tubs and infinity pools.
 We created a job ad in the form of a blog post, a mini 30 second video clip using stock video footage from IStock and pushed this to press.
-Blog post can be found here and the video below:
+Blog post can be found

 The campaign spread across nationals, regionals and female lifestyle and in just 2 weeks achieved the following: